Yuin–Kuric languages

+The name of this grouping was coined by Wilhelm Schmidt in 1919, and it refers to the two groups which define the geographical extent of the subgroup.
+The labels of all three subgroups reflect the word for 'man' or 'Aboriginal person' in their respective included languages.

-The koala is named from the word gula for the animal in the Dharug language, a Murring–Kuri language within the Yora group, and the same word occurs in other Yuin–Kuri languages, such as Gundungurra, within the Yuin group.
+The word koala is derived from the name gula for the animal in the Dharug language, a Yuin–Kuri language within the Yora group, and the same word occurs in other Yuin–Kuri languages, such as Gundungurra, within the Yuin group.

 As of 2020, Yuin is listed as one of 20 languages prioritised as part of the Priority Languages Support Project, being undertaken by First Languages Australia and funded by the Department of Communications and the Arts.
 The project aims to "identify and document critically-endangered languages — those languages for which little or no documentation exists, where no recordings have previously been made, but where there are living speakers".

 Languages

 The constituent languages are groups are arranged from southwest to northeast: